 How many records were returned?

-[Insert screenshot and brief explanation here.]
+I used the code above to select the count of Orders from Framingham, MA.
+In this case, the count was 505.

 Write an SQL query to select all of the Customers located in the state of Massachusetts.